-The Compensation Committee oversees and approves the major compensation policies of the Fund, BGI and its subsidiaries (the "Subsidiaries").
-During the 2011 fiscal year, the following independent persons served as Compensation Committee members: Gene Dunn, Robert Chipman and Walter Comrie.
-Terry Smith, who was not independent, also served as a Compensation Committee member up until his retirement effective October 15, 2011.
-Gene Dunn and Robert Chipman have compensation experience as a result of their extensive and varied board activities and through leading their own business enterprises.
+The Compensation Committee oversees the major compensation policies of the Fund, BGI and its subsidiaries (the "Subsidiaries").
+During the 2013 fiscal year, the following independent persons served as Compensation Committee members: Gene Dunn (Chairman), Dave Brown and Walter Comrie.
+Gene Dunn and Dave Brown have compensation experience as a result of their extensive and varied board activities and through leading their own business enterprises.
 Mr. Comrie's senior management experience and long-time association with the Fund as well as its predecessor company contributes to the functioning of the Committee.

-Senior Executives include the Executive Chairman (who retired effective October 15, 2011), President & CEO and CFO.
+Senior Executives include the President & CEO and Vice President & CFO.
 Compensation for Senior Executives that report directly to the CEO is subject to approval by the CEO, Compensation Committee and the Board.
 The CEO's compensation is subject to approval by the Compensation Committee and the Board.
 The Compensation Committee conducts an annual review of the executive compensation arrangements for the Fund's Senior Executives and determines whether bonus compensation is appropriate in the circumstances based on the financial performance of the Fund and its Subsidiaries.
 The Board has discretion to increase the size of an award or payout.
-No such discretion has been exercised during this most recent financial year.